reidfalconer/agribrain/agribrain-shiny/README.md

 # AgriBrain Shiny Dashboard

 This repository contains the data and code required to create the [Shiny Dashboard](https://rstudio.github.io/shinydashboard/) that displays the three AgriBrain sensors located in Uganda.
-The sensor capture soil moisture levels (both past and predicted values)
+Each sensor captures soil moisture levels for there given crop (both past and predicted values) and further allows the user to download the data in a csv format.

 ### Get It Running
 1. Make sure you have [R](https://cran.r-project.org/doc/manuals/r-release/R-admin.html) installed *(Pretty important step in this process)*